rin-yato/brain/src/content/obsidian/guide.md

 ## Status

-- processed - I haven't reviewed it.
+- processed - I have reviewed it.
 - unprocessed - I just wrote it down without review.